International Diploma in Humanitarian Assistance

 Shaping Humanitarian Leaders

-The International Diploma in Humanitarian Assistance (IDHA), the flagship program of the Institute of International Humanitarian Affairs, is designed to equip mid-career professionals with essential knowledge and skills needed to navigate the complex landscape of humanitarian aid and to drive the humanitarian sector of the future in a more effective, sustainable, and dignified direction.
+The International Diploma in Humanitarian Assistance (IDHA), the flagship program of the Institute of International Humanitarian Affairs at Fordham University, is designed to equip mid-career professionals with essential knowledge and skills needed to navigate the complex landscape of humanitarian aid and to drive the humanitarian sector of the future in a more effective, sustainable, and dignified direction.
 Students will develop a holistic perspective on global humanitarian issues to propel them to the next level in their careers, helping them create positive social change both in and out of the field.
 The IDHA focuses on four core learning objectives that guide students in their professional development.

 - Humanitarian policy, architecture and Law: understanding the global humanitarian system, the humanitarian environment including key actors and international humanitarian legal frameworks including International Humanitarian Law, Human Rights Law and Refugee Law.